ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/EigenLibraryIntro.md

 # Introduction to Eigen Library

-Eigen library is a useful library for linear algebra operations.
-A comprehensive documentation of Eigen classes and functions is listed on [Eigen library documentation](https://eigen.tuxfamily.org/dox/).
-This markdown file only provides descriptions for basic implementations that were used in this project.
+Eigen is a C++ library for linear algebra operations.
+A comprehensive documentation of Eigen's classes and functions can be found at [Eigen library documentation](https://eigen.tuxfamily.org/dox/).
+This section only provides descriptions for basic implementations that were used in this project.

 ## Basic matrix operation